select/learn-web-development/src/getting-started.md

 You can learn blind typing in less than 2 month with 5 minutes of practice a day!

 --
-### Don't use your mouse, use your brain
+### Don't use your mouse, use your brain <br> through your keyboard
  The keyboard is much faster than the mouse.

 <!--
   + Ask audience why the are here, what they want to learn.